metapsy-project/metapsyDocs/content/_index.en.md

 +++
 Metapsy is an open-source, digital platform.
 It allows you to access and analyze all **available evidence** on **psychological treatments** for various **mental health conditions**.
-On these pages, you can find a detailed technical documentation of the Metapsy project.
+On these pages, you can find detailed technical documentation of the Metapsy project.
 It covers, among other things:

 * 🔎 how to prepare the data of your meta-analytic research domain so that the platform can use it
 * 🔎 the GitHub-based workflow through which data is updated, indexed, and integrated into the platform